We can help make a DWU education possible for you.

 -Codi, accounting major

-On average, Wesleyan students receive $15,415 in financial aid (that amount includes scholarships and grants, but not loans).
-ALL students receive some form of financial aid.
+100% of students receive some form of financial aid.
+On average, Wesleyan students receive $24,000 in financial aid (that amount includes scholarships and grants, but not loans).

 *These costs are based on 12-16 credit hours per semester and the average room and board plan.
 Actual fees may vary.